 no good thing does He withhold from those whose walk is blameless.

 Either Jesus or Lord.
 Sometimes during prayer, I refer to Him as Master.

 I usually say Jesus or, most often, Lord but sometimes I'll refer to Him as Christ too.
 Lord and Jesus both seem more personal to me, though.

-For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord. - Romans 8:38-39
+No, in all these things we are more than conquerors through him who loved us.
+For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord. - Romans 8:37-39

 I found some really awesome Christmas cards this year.